slatedocs/slate/source/includes/_users.md

 }
 ```

-To use this api endpoint, you first need to `login with googl` using oauth/oauth2 and get user's `uuid`, `email,`first_name`and`last_name`.
-Then encode`uuid` using provided encryption method.
+To use this api endpoint, you first need to `login with googl` using oauth/oauth2 and get user's `uuid`, `email`,`first_name`and`last_name`.
+Then encode `uuid` using provided encryption method.
 Once everything is in place, send encoded uuid along with other required data.
 As a response you will get user object.

 ### HTTP Request